NevenaDjaja/MobileFirst_jquerymobile/README.md

 MobileFirst_jquerymobile
 ========================

-Example of an app using jQueryMobile and data-role attributes
+App example of the use of jQueryMobile and data-role attributes.
+Geolocation and maps API used too.